Presidential Department Descriptions

-The White House Office of Public Engagement and Intergovernmental Affairs
+The White House Press Office

 The Office of the Vice President

-Each of the departments housed within the Office of the Vice President supports the Vice President’s work as an advisor to the President, a diplomat, and the President of the Senate.
-The Office of the Vice President maintains solid relationships with the members of the United States Congress to promote the administration’s legislative priorities on Capitol Hill.
-Additionally, the Office of the Vice President handles all of the Vice President’s correspondences, speechwriting, events, scheduling, and travel.
+The Office of the Vice President supports the Vice President’s work as "second in command" of the Executive branch and as President of the Senate.
+The Office develops policy options on a wide range of issues from tax and health care policy to foreign policy and national security and also works with Members of the United States Congress to promote the Administration’s legislative priorities on Capitol Hill.
+Additionally, the Office of the Vice President handles all of the Vice President’s correspondence, speechwriting, events, scheduling, and travel.

-- The Office of the Counsel to the Vice President
+- Office of the Second Lady

-- The Vice President's Office of Intergovernmental Affairs
+- Office of Communications

-- Advance Office for the Vice President
+- Office of Scheduling for the Vice President

-- Department of Legislative Affairs in the Office of the Vice President
+- Department of Legislative Affairs

 The Office of White House Counsel

-This office advises the President, the Office of the President, and the White House staff on all legal issues pertaining to the President and the White House.
+The Office of White House Counsel advises the President, the Executive Office of the President, and the White House staff on legal issues pertaining to the President and the White House.
 It is often said that the office sits at the intersection of law, policy, and politics.